Train order operation: North American usage

 Deviations from the timetable operation would be enacted through train orders sent from the train dispatcher to block operators.
 These orders would override the established timetable priorities and provide trains with explicit instructions on how to run.
 Train orders consisted of two types, protection and authority.
 Protective train orders would be used to ensure that no trains would be at risk of colliding with another along the line.
 Once the protective orders had been delivered to block operators (who might pass them to train crews), an authority could be issued to a train to move over the line where protection had been established.
 Normally the timetable established both protection and authority for scheduled trains so train orders were only used for extra trains, which were not in the timetable, and scheduled trains moving contrary to their normal authorities.

 Timetable and train order operation supplanted earlier forms of timetable only and line-of-sight running.
 The ability for a single dispatcher to issue train orders was enabled by the invention of the electric telegraph in the 1840s.
 The earliest recorded usage of the telegraph to convey train orders in the US came in 1851 on the Erie Railroad and by the time of the American Civil War, nearly every railroad had adopted the system.
 Gradually the telegraph was supplanted by the telephone as the preferred method of communication.
 By the 1970s, this function was carried out primarily by two-way radio.
-With the advent of radio communications, timetable and train order operation began to fall out of favor as direct traffic control and centralized traffic control (CTC) became more common on major carriers.
+With the advent of radio communications, timetable and train order operation began to fall out of favor as DTC and CTC became more common on major carriers.
 CTC enabled dispatchers to set up meets remotely and allowed trains to proceed entirely on signal indication.
 Where signals were not present, DTC and the related track warrant control allowed dispatchers to directly inform trains what they were to do instead of needing to work through intermediaries or have the train crews figure things out for themselves.